-We are celebrating National Surgical Technologist Week September 20-26, 2020 by acknowledging the critical role this position plays in hospitals and clinics.
-Often called a surgical or scrub tech, this individual helps ensure that procedures go smoothly by prepping the room, passing instruments to surgeons, and transporting patients to and from the operating room.
+Surgical Technologists fill a critical role in hospitals and clinics.
+Often called a surgical or scrub tech, this skilled professional individual helps ensure that procedures go smoothly by prepping the room, passing instruments to surgeons, and transporting patients to and from the operating room.

 Training for this job requires certification and often an associate degree or more.
 To prepare, students take courses on anatomy, biology, and medical terminology, in addition to getting hands on training working in supervised clinical settings.
 While the necessary skills can be learned, there are several key personality traits that can help you excel in this position.